-MODULE I PHT 100 - GENERAL CONCEPTS OF PHARMACY
+MODULE I PHT 001 - GENERAL CONCEPTS OF PHARMACY

-This introduces the student to the practice of pharmacy, both from a theoretical and practical standpoint.
-Included are instructions on the storage, filling, documenting and interpretation of written prescriptions.
+Module I will introduce the student to the practice of pharmacy, both from a theoretical and practical standpoint.
+Review the various Federal and State laws.
+Cover the history of these laws, controlled substances, standards, ethics and the liability of the pharmacy, pharmacist and pharmacy technician regarding the law.
+The laws dealing with the controlled substances act are discussed and explained.
+Included are instructions on the storage, filling, documentation and interpretation of written prescriptions.
+The module will discuss the different practice settings for Pharmacy Technicians.
 Retail and Hospital pharmacy are differentiated as to practice and expectations.
-The laws dealing with the controlled substances act are discussed and explained.
-This module differentiates the routes of drug administration.
+This module will also differentiate between the routes of drug administration.
 Special consideration is given to the aseptic preparation of IV solutions with storage and documentation emphasized.
-Calculations vis a vis parenteral and "drip" products are practiced and tested on.
-Preparation of Oral, Rectal, Topical and Vaginal preparations are studied and demonstrated as to extemporaneous preparation.
-The student practices "reading" the "sigs" on prescriptions as well as interpretation of the "script".
+Calculations of day supply and parenteral products are practiced and tested.
+In addition, math conversions, pharmacy technician associations, drug terminology, and prescription transcribing will be covered.